 And a male lion.

-The Secretary Bird, one of our favourites'
+The Secretary Bird, another of our favourites.

 Now back to camp for lunch and then the long trek home.
 It's only a short drive to the airstrip so I'll leave my cameras safely packed away and hope we don't see anything amazing.

-There is certainly more than one grain of sand between my toes - I can't wait to return.
+There is certainly more than one grain of sand between my toes - I just can't wait to return.